-With the release of the lukewarm Tekken 7 now dating back to June 2017, attentions are turning to the next expected entry in the series, Tekken 8, as the source of redemption and a return to form for the franchise.
+With the release of the lukewarm Tekken 7 now dating back to June 2017, attention has turned to the next expected entry in the series, Tekken 8, as the source of redemption and a return to form interest for the franchise.

 Tekken 8 Release Date

 Bandai Namco has yet to announce or reveal Tekken 8 officially.
-Accordingly, no release date is available at the current time.
+Accordingly, no release date is available at the moment.

-Previous entries have established the basic mechanics, aesthetic, and foundational story, making work on a subsequent entry a rather straightforward operation relative to traditional game development cycles.
+Previous entries have established the basic mechanics, aesthetic, and a foundation to the story, making work on a subsequent entry a rather straightforward operation relative to traditional game development cycles.

 A healthy Tekken 7 eSports microcosm helps as well, with Bandai Namco presumably keen to keep it going through the Tekken World Tour format and events like EVO Championship Series.

-Nowadays, Bandai Namco releases Tekken games at a much slower rate compared to the halcyon days of the late 1990s-early 2000s when developer unleashed six Tekken games (and arguably the best in the series) in the space of 10 years between 1994 and 2004.
+Nowadays, Bandai Namco releases Tekken games at a much slower rate compared to the halcyon days of the late 1990s to the early 2000s when the developer unleashed six Tekken games (and arguably the best in the series) in the period of 10 years, between 1994 and 2004.

 Tekken 8 Trailer

 No Tekken 8 trailer per se exists.
 However, Bandai Namco did offer a rather alluring cutscene teaser at the end of Tekken 7, which seemingly sets the tone for Tekken 8.

 The cutscene in question occurs when, after clearing the main storyline chapters, the player defeats Akuma as Devil Kazuya in the ”Special Chapter – Instant Carnage,” as it’s called, and patiently waits for the ending credits to roll on through to the end.